 - While high HDL-C levels have been shown to be protective in epidemiology, evidence for therapeutic benefits to increasing HDL-C in direct interventions remains lacking.
 Currently, the value of HDL-C may be its functionality in overall risk prediction.

-- While high TGs have strong associations with CHD/CVD, this association is not evident once non-HDL is adjusted for, indicating that it is in fact that it is triglyceride-enriched lipoproteins that are atherogenic.
+- While high TGs have strong associations with CHD/CVD, this association is not evident once non-HDL is adjusted for, indicating that it is in fact triglyceride-enriched lipoproteins that are atherogenic.
 This is supported by evidence from FC, where isolated very high TGs does not result in atherosclerosis, as a function of the size of chylomicrons and large VLDL being unable to penetrate the arteries.

 - Remnant lipoproteins warrant consideration, and chylomicron and VLDL remnants may increase significantly in conditions of combined high TC and high TGs.
 The role of remnant lipoproteins in atherosclerosis remains to be fully elucidated.